Zwift Training Plans Explained: Cycling & Running Programs to Get Faster

 Think of FTP as a benchmark for you to try and beat, the same way you try to beat your max rep at the gym.
 It’s a number that indicates your current level of fitness and sets the bar for improvement.
 It also shapes your training zones in workouts, personalizing your experience.
 Don’t bother comparing your FTP to anyone else’s – we all start somewhere.

-Before you start any training plan on Zwift, it’s key to complete a test to find out what your FTP is to ensure all your training efforts are maximized.
+Before you start any training plan on Zwift, it’s key to complete a test to find out what your FTP is to ensure all your training efforts are maximised.
 In Zwift, you can find your FTP 3 ways; the standard FTP test, the short FTP test and the Ramp test.
 Learn more about our tests to help you find your FTP in this article.

 Designed for people who are new to the structured training plans and workouts, this plan is built around simple yet effective workouts, most of which are under an hour.
 With only four workouts a week, plus an optional fifth ride in some weeks, this is a plan that easily fits around the real-life demands of any athlete.
 If you want a plan that will guide your training without leaving you feeling overcommitted, this is a great option.

-Build the strength to go big with a mix of larger endurance rides and higher-intensity interval training.
+Build the strength to go big, with a mix of larger endurance rides and higher-intensity interval training.
 When you’re 90 miles in and facing that final climb, you’ll thank all the hard training you’ve done to prepare!

 If you’ve done a fondo or century and want to take a more formal and serious approach to your next event, this plan is designed with you in mind.
 You’re not an expert, but you’re not a novice either.
 This plan can be short enough to offer a guided tune-up for a big event or substantial enough to serve as a long-term training plan for a more serious undertaking.